The Highway Code: Essential Changes You Need to Know from January 2022

 • More space should be given when driving at higher speeds.

-• At least two metres distance should be left when passing people walking in the road, such as when there is no pavement.
+• At least two two-metre distances should be left when passing people walking on the road, such as when there is no pavement.

 Cyclists should make themselves as visible as possible by riding in the centre of their lane on quiet roads, in